WAdama/nas_ab_status/README.md

 Sensor tested on DS 918+ with DSM 7.2.1-69057 / Active Backup for Business 2.6.2-23081

 Thanks to https://github.com/r2evans I could change the access to the sqlite database to just one query.
-See also https://github.com/WAdama/nas_ab_status/issues/8 .
+See also issue https://github.com/WAdama/nas_ab_status/issues/8 .

 ### Prerequisites